Us Against the “Almost”

 “Alright, fuck it.”

-Anarchy took a deep breath and then kicked the door in at the handle; he felt the vibrations shoot up his leg from his heel, but his kick was true and the wood splintered around the latch as it gave: The door swung open, Anarchy stepped in, and Kohao snapped his head up to shoot a shocked glare from where he sat on his bed, his knees pulled up to his chest.
+Anarchy took a deep breath and then kicked the door in at the handle; he felt the vibrations shoot up his leg from his heel, but his kick was true and the wood splintered around the latch as it gave: The door swung open, Anarchy stepped in, and Kato snapped his head up to shoot a shocked glare from where he sat on his bed, his knees pulled up to his chest.

 “What the fuck, that’s gonna cost money!” he spat, failing to sound furious.